Updated September, 2013

 Buses take 10 to 12 hours for the ride from Bangkok to Surat Thani and then 2 to 4 more hours (depending on how long you wait for the ferry) to get across to Koh Samui.

-There are also buses that leave from Khao San Road that are only used by tourists.
+There are also private buses (closer to a shuttle bus or van than a large public bus) that leave from Khao San Road that are only used by tourists.
 They are typically small, cramped, and rife with theft.
 They’ll typical leave only when they’re full or nearly full.
 The only good thing to say about them is that they are convenient if you’re staying near Khao San Road.
 Ask at any Khao San travel agency and they’ll sell you a bus/ferry combination ticket to Koh Samui.

 Q. What’s the best website for hotels in Koh Samui?